parsokev/graph_repo/README.md

 > to build the program using cmake.
 Please install [Homebrew](https://brew.sh/) if not currently installed.
 >
 > For local machines with **Linux Distributions**, if the distribution is not **Debian** or **Ubuntu**,
-> the shell scripts will most likely be unable to properly build the CMake Project.
-However, the project
+> the shell scripts will attempt to detect and use commands accepted by other Linux distributions supported by [GraphViz](https://www.graphviz.org/download/)
+> to build the CMake Project but it is not guaranteed to succeed.
+Running the `os_check.sh` script may help determine whether the distribution is compatible
-> can still be built using the provided [Makefile](./makefile).
+> with `linux_setup.sh` script.
+However, the project can still be built using the provided [Makefile](./makefile).
 >
 > For local machines with **Windows**, if you are utilizing **Cygwin** or **MingW**, the shell scripts
 > will most likely be unable to properly build the CMake Project.
 Please install the [Windows Subsystem for Linux(WSL)](https://learn.microsoft.com/en-us/windows/wsl/install)